Send us an email

 Order A Book

-(This book has staying power -- Sales on Amazon.com have grown every year since its publication in 2003!)
+(This book has staying power -- Sales on Amazon.com have held up well since its publication in 2003!)

 A Tale of Dirty Tricks